-Establishments may apply for the China infant formula export list or update existing listing information via the Export Listing Module (ELM).
+Industry may apply for inclusion on the China infant formula export list and update existing listing information via the Export Listing Module (ELM).
 Please visit Online Applications for Export Lists for a link to this electronic system and step-by-step instructions.

 Additional Information on the China Infant Formula Export List:

 - Please refer to the Implementation Catalogue for Registration of Overseas Manufacturers of Imported Food released by the General Administration of Quality Supervision, Inspection and Quarantine of the People’s Republic of China (AQSIQ) to determine whether the products you intend to export are subject to China's listing requirements.

 - List of U.S. Establishments Eligible to Export Infant Formula Products to China